 - Register the ExtraHop appliance

-- Connect the Trace appliance to Discover and Command appliances
+- Connect the Discover and Command appliances to the Trace appliance

 - Review the ExtraHop Post-deployment Checklist and configure additional Trace appliance settings.